itsham-sajid/flask-web-app/README.md

 ### S3 Bucket

 The Terraform config is setup to use a S3 bucket to store the state file and use a DynamoDB table for Terraforms state locking feature.
-To create the bucket run the below command in the AWS CLI and changing the `values` to your own.s
+To create the bucket run the below command in the AWS CLI and changing the `values` to your own.

 **Note:** For this project I've chosen to host all AWS infrastructure in eu-west-2, hence the `LocationConstraint` parameter is being declared as this is required for creating buckets in eu-west-2.